 The Talk Show with John Gruber

 John Gruber is a living legend in the Apple fans world.
 I had a hard time starting with this podcast as it’s usually very long and John tends to repeat himself quite often.
-But it doesn’t matter — the amount of knowledge he has and shares with the audience as well as cool guests makes it worthwhile.
+But it doesn’t matter — the amount of knowledge he has and shares with the audience as well as cool guests he invites makes it worthwhile.
 Same as in ATP’s case — if you are in Apple shop, this is a must have!

 These shows are usually filling the blanks when I’m finished with the list above and I still have some commute to make.